JasonDaRuler/JasonDaRuler/README.md

 - 👯 I’m looking to collaborate on **fun personal projects.**

-- 💡 I'm fascinated by solving complex problems and exploring the vast outlook of cybersecurity.
+- 💡 I'm fascinated by solving complex problems and exploring the broad world of cybersecurity.

 - 📫 Reach me at **jkhauu@gmail.com**